 This is our first reference about budget but you will see a reoccurring theme.
-Architects we recommend are not only focused on drawing what you want, but reviewing your budget in relation to your wants.
+Architects we recommend are not only focused on drawing what you want but reviewing your budget concerning your wants.
 No architect sets out to draw something you can’t afford to build but many clients do not listen to the architect as the process moves forward.

-(We are not trying to discount in any way design abilities a new architect, we work with young architects often, but they have
+(We are not trying to discount in any way the design abilities of a new architect, we work with young architects often, but they have

 the resources and oversight of an established architectural firm).

-- b.
-Make sure the architect you are interviewing shares the similar interests for your design needs.
+b.
+Make sure the architect you are interviewing shares similar interests for your design needs.

-(Hiring a code compliant focused architect is different than hiring an architect that has experience and a focus on Sustainability)
+(Hiring a code-compliant focused architect is different than hiring an architect that has the experience and a focus on Sustainability)

-- c.
-If you are building a Net Zero project you will need an architect that understands how to create a structure that will meet this criteria.
+c.
+If you are building a Net Zero project you will need an architect that understands how to create a structure that will meet these criteria.

 you don’t want a Seasoned South Florida Architect designing their first cold climate project for you.